Board of Governors

 Bernadette Spence is currently the chief executive officer for the Vancouver Aboriginal Child and Family Services Society.
 Previously, she was a social worker for a self-employed contract company.
 Ms. Spence has also worked as a child protection officer for the Ministry of Children and Families, a social development operations specialist for the Department of Indian and Northern Development BC Region, a child welfare transfer coordinator for the Cowichan Band, and a training program coordinator for the University of Manitoba.
 Active in her community, she serves as a member for the Metro Vancouver Aboriginal Council and the Delegated Aboriginal Agency Directors Forum.
 She is also a director for the Community Social Services Employers Association.
 Ms. Spence holds her Bachelor of Social Work degree from the University of Manitoba and her Master of Social Work degree from the University of British Columbia.

 Dr. Michel Tarko is President and CEO of the Justice Institute of British Columbia.
-Prior to his appointment as President, Michel served as VP Academic at JIBC since September 2009.
+Prior to his appointment in 2012, Michel served as VP Academic at JIBC since September 2009.
 He previously served in several capacities at Douglas College, including the position of Dean, Faculty of Health Sciences.
 As Dean, he was actively engaged in building partnerships between post-secondary educational institutions inter-provincially related to graduate education in psychiatric nursing.
 He serves on a variety of committees with professional and regulatory bodies, as well as two international boards (European Psychiatric Nursing Advisory Board; and the Neuman Systems Model of Nursing, President, Executive Committee).
 Michel holds a Diploma in Psychiatric Nursing, a Bachelor of Arts degree in Criminology from the University of Manitoba, and a Doctor of Philosophy degree in Education (Curriculum & Instruction) from the University of British Columbia.

 Sukhminder S. Virk is a Barrister and Solicitor practising at Lindsay Kenney LLP in Langley.
 His practice areas cover a broad spectrum of law, including advising businesses and not-for-profits.
 In the community, he has served on a number of charities.
 In addition to his time at JIBC, he is currently serving on the Board of Directors at the South Asian Bar Association of BC, and the Fraser Valley Estate Planning Council.
 He is also a member of the Canadian Bar Association, Society of Trust and Estate Practitioners, Trial Lawyers Association of BC, and the Surrey Board of Trade.
 He holds a Bachelor of Arts (Political Science) from Simon Fraser University, and a Bachelor of Law (Honours) from Kingston University.